eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 title: I Wish People Were More Public
 ---

-- probably not a popular thing to say
-  - nowadays the popular thing to say is we should all be offline and live shitty cottagecore lives and raise chickens and be mindful
-- i wish people were more public
+Probably not a popular thing to say today.
+The zeitgeisty thing to say is that we should all log off and live shitty cottagecore lives raising chickens and being mindful.
+I wish people were more public.
+I have rarely wished the opposite.
+Consider this post addressed to you, the reader.
-- i rarely wish the opposite
-- consider this post addressed to you, the reader

-# your writing
+# Your Writing

 - sometimes i read blog post and really resonate with the author's thinking